imatix/gsl/README.txt

 #### Scalar Data Types

 GSL recognises two scalar data types: numeric and string.
-It generally makes no formal distinction between them; if a value looks numeric then it is treated as such, otherwise it is treated as a string.
+It generally makes no formal distinction between them; if a value looks numeric, then it is treated as such, otherwise it is treated as a string.
 If strict typing is required, the type conversion functions `conv.number` and `conv.string` can be used.

 #### Structured Data Types